contentful-labs/kube-secret-syncer/README.md

 By default, k8s-secret-syncer will use the Kubernetes node's IAM role to list and retrieve the secrets.
 However, when synced secrets have an IAMRole field defined, k8s-secret-syncer will assume that role before retrieving the secret.
-This implies that the role specified by IAMRole can be assumed by the role of the Kubernetes node secret-syncer runs on.
+This implies that the role specified by IAMRole can be assumed by the role of the Kubernetes node k8s-secret-syncer runs on.

 To ensure a specific namespace only has access to the secrets it needs to, k8s-secret-syncer will use the "iam.amazonaws.com/allowed-roles" annotation on the namespace (originally used by kube2iam) to validate that this